School nurse accused of stealing pills, giving wrong meds to students fired

-A family who contacted Channel 2's Chris Jose told him nurse Lindsey Waggoner gave their 12-year-old child, a seventh grader at Barber Middle School, the wrong medication.
+A father who contacted Channel 2's Chris Jose told him that the nurse, Lindsey Waggoner, gave his 12-year-old child, a seventh-grader at Barber Middle School, the wrong medication.

+The parent, who wanted to remain unidentified, is the whistleblower whose information launched a police investigation.

 [READ MORE: School nurse arrested, accused of stealing students' medications]